 “To be worth it.”

-In order to explain what this means, I have to go back in time.
-Actually, I have to delve through the happiness journals of my past.
+This is my personal “Why” in life, and in order to explain what this means, I have to go back in time.

-On the 17th of July, 2014 (that was 5 years ago), I wrote a journal entry that eventually went off-topic into a rant about how lucky I was.
+On the 17th of July, 2014, I wrote a journal entry that eventually went off-topic into a rant about how lucky I was.
 This is what I wrote down:

 That leads me to think: Am I worth it?
 Do I actually deserve all these things?
 More importantly, how can I make sure that I actually deserve everything that I’ve been lucky enough to have so far?